rabengraph/bb-wp-api/README.md

-Backbone WOrdpress API
+Backbone Wordpress API
 ====================

 Backbone Wordpress API, to be used as a wp plugin, provides an api to sychronice backbone models/collections with wordpress objects (posts, pages, WP_User, custom post types, attachments,...)

  Minimal configuration: